-Strategy Results 2020:
+Strategy Results 2021:

-Street Nursing Program: Adventist Health and Rideout initiated a street nursing program in response to the growing population experiencing homelessness.
-According to the 2019 Point-in-Time Count, 721 total individuals were identified as experiencing homelessness in the region.
-A further 251 people were precariously sheltered, staying in hospitals, jails hotels, sheltering with friends or family, or were couch surfing.
-In January 2019, AHRO officially started the Street Nursing Program.
-The Street Nursing Team consists of a Community Outreach Street Nurse and two Community Outreach Social Workers.
-This team provides medical screenings, case management services, and housing navigation to the homeless population in the Yuba and Sutter Communities.
-In 2020 The Adventist Health Street Nurse Team saw 324 new patients out in the field.
-New patients means, unique encounter to the program.
-The Street
+Street Medicine Program:

-Nurse team conducted 1,320 follow up visits on the 324 identified individuals, meaning each patient experienced several encounters with our team due to the trust and relationship that was built.
-The Street Nurse Team also reaches out to individuals experiencing homelessness where they are and provides items such as hygiene products and non-perishable food.
-The Street Nurse Team had 1,530 outreach visits.
-Total encounters for the Street Nurse Team in 2020 including new patients, follow visits, and outreach, was 3,174.
-In 2020 the program showed significant growth, in staff, in days per week, and in outreach locations made possible by several different awarded grant dollars.
-The Street Nurse Team now functions 5 days per week with one Nurse, two Social Workers, and several nursing interns.
-The Street Nurse team does outreach with several of the above identified partner agencies in the streets and river bottoms of the Yuba Sutter Communities.
-Other outreach locations include Hands of Hope, The Life Building Center, Better Ways, and Harmony Village.
+In 2019, Adventist Health and Rideout initiated a street nursing program in response to the growing population experiencing homelessness.
+The Street Nursing Team consists of two Community Outreach Nurses, two Community Outreach Social Workers, a group of tele-docs and a Community Outreach Associate.
+This team provides medical screenings, case management services, and housing navigation to the individual's experiencing homelessness in the Yuba and Sutter Communities.
+In 2021, The Adventist Health Street Nurse Team saw 381 new patients out in the field.
+The team conducted 2561 follow up visits meaning each patient experienced several encounters with our team due to the trust and relationship that was built.
+The Street Medicine Team reaches out to individuals experiencing homelessness where they are and provides items such as hygiene products and non-perishable food.
+The Street Medicine Team had 533 outreach visits, which is when the team is out providing supplies and connecting with individual's.
+The total encounters for the Street Medicine Team in 2021 including new patients, follow visits, and outreach, was 3,477.
+In 2021, the program showed significant growth, in staff, in days per week, and in outreach locations made possible by several different awarded grant dollars.
+The Street Nurse team does outreach with several partner agencies in the streets and river bottoms of the Yuba Sutter Communities.
+Other outreach locations include Hands of Hope, The Life Building Center, Better Ways, Harmony Village and Prosperity Village.